-What you must pay Advantage Plus Option 1 premium and benefits Optional supplemental benefits Diagnostic & preventive dental care • Oral exam (limited to one exam per year). • Prophylaxis (limited to one cleaning per year). • Topical fluoride (once in 12 months). • Full mouth or panoramic X-rays (once per 60 months). • Bitewing X-rays (one set per 12 months). \$15 per service. • Periapical X-rays (four per 12 months). • Occlusal X-rays (two per 12 months). • Pulp vitality tests.
-Silver plan members have an additional visit described under "Dental services" in the Medical Benefits Chart.
-This means that Silver plan members receive two visits per year if enrolled in this Advantage Plus option.
-After the plan pays \$1,000 Comprehensive dental care in a calendar year for • Annual benefit limit. comprehensive dental care, you pay 100% for the rest of the year.
-Covered services include the following categories: Basic Services: You pay 50% coinsurance until the plan has paid • Fillings. \$1,000 (annual benefit • Pin retention per tooth. limit).
-You pay 100% for • Simple extractions. the rest of the year. • Emergency relief of pain.
-Major Services: • Crowns. • Core buildups.
+- Prophylaxis (limited to one cleaning per year).

+- Topical fluoride (once in 12 months).

+- Full mouth or panoramic X-rays (once per 60 months).

+- Bitewing X-rays (one set per 12 months).

+- Periapical X-rays (four per 12 months).

+- Occlusal X-rays (two per 12 months).

+- Pulp vitality tests.

+Comprehensive dental care

+• Annual benefit limit.

+After the plan pays \$1,000 in a calendar year for comprehensive dental care, you pay 100% for the rest of the year.

+Covered services include the following categories:

+Basic Services:

+- Fillings.

+- Pin retention per tooth.

+- Simple extractions.

+- Emergency relief of pain.

+Major Services:

+- Crowns.

+- Core buildups.

-• Post and core buildup.
+- Post and core buildup.

-Crown repair.

-Prefabricated post and core.
+- Prefabricated post and core.

+- Crown repair.

+- Metallic inlays.
+(Alternate benefit will be provided for a metallic filling.
+Patient will be responsible for remaining approved fee.)

+- Metallic onlays.

+- Endodontics, except for the following, which are not covered:

+- Pulp cap (direct or indirect)

+- Treatment of root canal obstruction.

+You pay 50% coinsurance until the plan has paid \$1,000 (annual benefit limit).
+You pay 100% for the rest of the year.